-The following is an email I recently received from Shauna, about a natural foods store she shops at – take a look at their vegan holiday menu and see what you think…
+The following is an email I recently received from a reader friend, Shauna, about a natural foods store she shops at – take a look at their vegan holiday menu and see what you think…

 (First, here are some healthy meatless meals to look over.)